 Preference is given to candidates who have completed some population-related graduate work.
 The training faculty include primarily advanced-rank demography professors who have family demography-related interests and funded research grants.
-Traineeship awards provide a stipend (and full tuition waiver) for a 12-month appointment, and are renewable for a second year.
+Traineeship awards provide a stipend (and full tuition waiver) for a 12-month appointment, and are renewable for a second year (contingent on continued funding from NICHD).
 Additional funding is provided to trainees for travel to PAA, research supplies, and other training-related expenses.

 The enhanced scientific research focus of this traineeship program is on the impacts of demographic structure and processes, social contexts, individual developmental processes, and biobehavioral processes on the family.
 Demographic structure and processes can be either outcome or determinant variables in the candidate’s research interests and goals.
 As part of the curriculum in pursuing a dual-Ph.D. in Demography, candidates are required to take some cross-training courses in developmental processes and biobehavioral processes on the family.

-Applications for traineeship awards should be filed by February 1, 2017.
-Please email application materials to Valarie King (Email: email@example.com).
-Candidates must be U.S. citizens (or permanent residents) at the time of application.
+Applications for traineeship awards should be filed by February 1, 2018.
+Please email application materials to Valarie King (Email: firstname.lastname@example.org).
+Candidates must be U.S. citizens or permanent residents at the time of application.